Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Odd Cycle Transversal on -free Graphs

-By Claim~2 and the fact that $G[R]$ is bipartite by definition, we find that $|R|\leq 8$.
-We consider all $O(n^8)$ possibilities for $R$.
-For each choice of $R$, we compute a solution $S_T$ of minimum weight such that $B_T$ contains $R$.

-We let $F_1,\ldots,F_p$ be the set of connected components of $G[R]$.
-Note that $p\geq 1$ by definition and that $p\leq 4$ by Claim~2.
-A vertex in $O$ is a {\it connector} if it has a neighbour in $F_i$ for at least one $F_i$.
-We make the following claim.
+We will now look into the ways $O$ and $R$ are connected to each other.
+We say that a vertex in $O$ is a {\it connector} if it has a neighbour in $R$.
+Here is our first structural lemma on connectors.